NaturalIntelligence/fast-xml-parser/README.md

 ### Worth to mention

-- **[BigBit standard)](https://github.com/amitguptagwl/bigbit)** : A standard to reprent any number in the universe in comparitively less space and without precision loss.
-A standard to save space to represent any text string in comparision of UTF encoding.
+- **[BigBit standard)](https://github.com/amitguptagwl/bigbit)** : A standard to represent any number in the universe in comparitively less space and without precision loss.
+A standard to save memory to represent any text string in comparision of UTF encodings.
 - **[imglab](https://github.com/NaturalIntelligence/imglab)** : Speedup and simplify image labeling / annotation.
 Supports multiple formats, one click annotation, easy interface and much more.
-There are more than 20k images are annotated every month.
+There are more than half million images are being annotated every month using this tool.
+- [stubmatic](https://github.com/NaturalIntelligence/Stubmatic) : Create fake webservices, DynamoDB or S3 servers, Manage fake/mock stub data, Or fake any HTTP(s) call.
 - **[अनुमार्गक (anumargak)](https://github.com/NaturalIntelligence/anumargak)** : The fastest and simple router for node js web frameworks with many unique features.
-- [stubmatic](https://github.com/NaturalIntelligence/Stubmatic) : A stub server to mock behaviour of HTTP(s) / REST / SOAP services, incuding DynamoDB calls.
-You can also mock binary formats.
 - [मुनीम (Muneem)](https://github.com/muneem4node/muneem) : A webframework made for all team members.
-Faster tha fastify, express, koa, hapi and others.
+Fast and Featured.
 - [शब्दावली (shabdawali)](https://github.com/amitguptagwl/shabdawali) : Amazing human like typing effects beyond your imagination.